Apartment Maintenance Charges Calculation in India

 3. Hybrid Model

-Fixed costs (e.g. improvements in security cost, electricity, etc.) divided on equal basis.
+Fixed costs (e.g. improvements in security costs, electricity, etc.)are divided on an equal basis.

-Variable costs (e.g. repair, sinking fund, etc.) divided according to apportionment of size/area of apartments.
+Variable costs (e.g. repair, sinking fund, etc.) are divided according to the apportionment of the size/area of apartments.

 Commonly regarded as a fair system.